mohammedri/dotfiles/README.md

 # dotfiles
-These are some of the configurations I use.
+These are some of the configurations I use that I have put together.
 So far I have cleaned up my vim config, so that is the only thing here atm.
-But will update on tmux, git and other configs soon.
+But I will soon update on tmux, git and other configs.

-The configuration file is heavily commented, so that anyone new can pick and choose what they like out of it easily.
+*Warning!* The configuration file is heavily commented and not very pleasing to the eye but I figured this would be important for any new vim users looking for configs so they can choose what they like out of it easily.

 ## Workflow view
 ![vim](https://user-images.githubusercontent.com/6232733/34429931-da4d5bac-ec2c-11e7-8051-56c25df707d6.gif)